LauraTDauden/Goods-Management-API-Back/README.md

 # Goods Management API

-This project focuses on the development of a simple API for the management of a goods in a company.
+This project focuses on the development of a simple API for the management of a goods company.
 The back-end of the application is developed using Java 8 and the Spring framework, while the front-end is developed in ReactJS.
 The database used is H2.

 - **Back-end:** https://github.com/LauraTDauden/goods-management